 But, just because we don’t know when the market will tank doesn’t mean we can’t prepare ourselves for the next stock market crash.
 And it also doesn’t stop clients from asking us to help them predict the future.

 Recently, we had a meeting with one such client.
-One great question she asked is whether the Dow inching toward 20,000 was a good thing or a bad thing.
-(Update: The Dow is now well past 23,000!)
+One great question she asked is whether the market’s multi-year upward streak was a good thing or a bad thing.

 Is A Stock Market Crash Around the Corner?

 Over the years, many people have tried to guess the direction of the stock market.
 Almost without fail, the vast majority of investors who try to time the market bomb the task.
 Although some people get lucky now and then, numerous academic studies have shown that no one successfully guesses the direction of the stock market consistently.

 In short, it’s impossible to know where the stock market is headed next.
 And if anyone tells you where the market is headed, they are probably trying to sell you something.
 (And they are probably wrong!)